Skip to main content

 The legal ambiguity surrounding the term “voluntary” reflects a deeper scientific truth.
 A choice made under duress is not a free choice.
 The potential for a financial penalty, which can represent a significant portion of a family’s budget, introduces a powerful element of coercion.
 From a physiological perspective, this coercion acts as a chronic stressor.
 It shifts the focus from intrinsic motivation, the genuine desire to improve one’s well-being, to extrinsic pressure, the need to avoid a negative consequence.

 True wellness arises from a place of empowerment and self-awareness.
 It involves understanding your body’s signals, seeking personalized insights through appropriate testing, and making informed choices that align with your unique biological needs.
-A uses penalties may compel compliance, but it is unlikely to foster the deep, sustainable health changes that come from a place of genuine, voluntary engagement.
+A wellness program that uses penalties may compel compliance, but it is unlikely to foster the deep, sustainable health changes that come from a place of genuine, voluntary engagement.

 Intermediate